snail123815/IBL-bioinfomatics-wiki/docs/source/IBL_servers/Program setup.md

   - /vol/local/.conda_cache/USERNAME
 ```

-- `env_dirs` will allow `micromamba env list` command to list all environments inclduing our shared environments.
+- `env_dirs` will allow `micromamba env list` command to list all environments inclduing our shared environments. (ignore this line if you have soft linked it to `~/micromamba_base/envs`)
 - `pkgs_dirs` set the cache dir, it is a easy-to-clean location.

-You can also add:
+You can also add after the above contents:

 ```YAML
 channels: